-A dog pregnancy calendar is an indispensable tool to help you figure out approximately when your bitch is due to deliver her litter.
-Just use the handy dog due date calculator below to figure out an approximate delivery date based on the date she was bred.
+A dog pregnancy calculator is an indispensable tool to help you figure out approximately when your female dog is due to deliver her litter.
+Just use the handy dog due date calculator below to figure out an approximate delivery date based on when she was bred.
 This dog pregnancy calculator also includes the dates for a leap year.

 Calculating Your Dog's Due Date

-Now you know how to easily figure out your bitch's due date for any breeding date using this helpful calculator.
-Keep in mind that your bitch will have several approximate due dates if you breed her on consecutive days during her heat cycle.
+Now you know how to determine your female's due date for any breeding date using this helpful calculator.
+Keep in mind that your dog will have several approximate due dates if you breed her on consecutive days during her heat cycle.
 You should be prepared for her to give birth any time during this time span.

 Calculating Days Pregnant